jayakrishna1509/23R-JavaScript-Assignments/README.md

 * Assignment-12: Functions in JavaScript.

-* Assignment-13: Create an id card using dom in JavaScript.
+* Assignment-13: Create an ID card using dom in JavaScript.

 * Assignment-14: Arrays in JavaScript.